The Best Cooling Sheets for Hot Sleepers

 You should also consider longevity before buying new bedding, especially if you decide to splurge on high-end materials.
 Look for durable fabrics with quality construction, and if you want highly saturated colored sheets, research how well the material holds dye.

-Now that you know what to look for in cooling sheets, understanding the characteristics of common bedding materials can help you decide which best suits your needs.
-Let's look at the cooling properties and other advantages and disadvantages of the most popular bedsheets.
+Now that you know what to look for in cooling sheets, understanding the characteristics of the most common bedding materials can help you decide which best suits your needs.

 Bamboo bedding has all the recommended cooling qualities described above: a silky-smooth touch, breathability, and moisture-wicking capabilities.